leedrake5/ancientLanguageDemo/README.md

 We are working next on Sumerian and Elamite.
 Sumerian's principle challenge is low translation quality, Elamite's is sufficient texts to train a model.

+Disclaimer: These scores (particulalry Hittite -> German and Akkadian -> English) are very high - this is because we are training on extremely short contexts of lines on small tablets; it is the nature of the data we have.